moparthimanasa/REAL-TIME-CHAT-APPLICATION/README.md

 # Description

 This is a **Mern-stack real-time chat application** built using **React** for the frontend and **Node.js with Socket.IO** for the backend.
 The application allows users to send and receive messages instantly, demonstrating the use of WebSocket technology for live communication.The frontend offers a responsive interface built with React components, while the backend handles message broadcasting using Express and Socket.IO.
-Although MongoDB isn’t fully integrated yet, the project is structured to support it, making it easy to add features like message storage or user management in the future.

 ## 🚀 Features